 Membership is open to all qualified nonprofit organizations, educational institutions, faith-based organizations, and neighborhood associations.
 We also encourage businesses and corporations, government entities, community leaders, and individual partners to join NPP.

 The annual membership donation is $75 per calendar year.
-Larger donations will also help support NPP program activities and grantmaking efforts.
+Larger donations are appreciated as they will also help support NPP program activities and grantmaking efforts.

-To join NPP, download and complete the NPP Membership Form and send it (by regular mail or as an email attachment) to SCF.
-Please make your payment by:
+To join NPP, download and complete the NPP Membership Form and return it to SCF via regular mail, hand-delivery, or by email (SCFthankyou@solanocf.org).

 - check - made payable to: Solano Community Foundation, Attention NPP, 744 Empire St, Suite 240, Fairfield, CA 94533, or by